opensumi/docs/docs/integrate/quick-start/lite.en.md

 ## Extension Declaration

-Since there is no file system in the pure frontend environment, the list of installed extensions and their corresponding details cannot be obtained through the logic of extension scanning, which needs to be declared in advance at integration time.
+Because there is no file system in the pure frontend environment, the list of installed extensions and their corresponding details cannot be obtained through the logic of extension scanning, which needs to be declared in advance at integration time.

 When pure frontend extensions are added to the extension marketplace, a copy of the required resources will be automatically synchronized to oss (you need to enable the configuration`{ “enableOpenSumiWebAssets”: true }`, after that when building extensions, it will automatically generate the directory list file, sumi-meta.json, which needs to be hosted).
 Therefore, to employ extensions uploaded to the extension marketplace in an intranet environment, you only need to declare the target extension's id and version in the extension list, and the rest of the logic has been smoothed out: